Documenting the American South Logo

 TERRY SANFORD:

 Yes, I see them diminishing as differences, because I think our problems are the same problems that the rest of the nation has.
 I think as we look at . . .
 I think any region can deal with some of its own problems better than they can be dealt with as part of a national pattern.
 I think particularly, just to take a narrow example, that New England can deal with problems of transportation better than they can take a pattern for nationwide transportation programs and make it fit them.
 I think we can do it in terms of zoning and regional planning and land use and so on, a better job in one region than we can do if we try to do it nationwide.
-I think the midwest has been able to do some things in education better than they could be done nationwide.
+I think the Midwest has been able to do some things in education better than they could be done nationwide.
 So I think there's definitely a place for regional effort.
 But that's not necessarily regional differences, and it's not necessarily that region

 Page 42

-setting itself apart.
-But because we are historically a region, there are a lot of things we can do well together.
 But I don't think a presidential primary is one of them.
-I think that gets back . . . the premise of that is power unknown , which is repugnant to the Democratic party at large, rightly so.
-And I think to come in and trade as a block is just contrary to what the Democratic party stands for and what the nation needs.
+I think that gets back . . . the premise of that is power [unclear], which is repugnant to the Democratic Party at large, rightly so.
+And I think to come in and trade as a bloc is just contrary to what the Democratic Party stands for and what the nation needs.
 And it doesn't appeal to me in the least.

 JACK BASS:

 Based on what you said earlier, I sort of read into that a feeling that if the South had a southwide presidential primary, that George Wallace would likely run away with it.
-And Governor Carter took the position that if a second candidate showed that he could make a strong showing against Governor Wallace, even if he didn't win, that it would enhance the South's position of coming up with a candidate . . .
-[Interruption]
+And Governor Carter took the position that if a second candidate showed that he could make a strong showing against Governor Wallace, even if he didn't win, that it would enhance the South's position of coming up with a candidate . . . [interruption]

 TERRY SANFORD: